preloader

 Ah-h-h, the Prepress Department . . .

-Time spent on conversions & "fix-it" charges at output facilities (vs. the estimate) can escalate quickly . . .
+Time spent on conversions & "fix-it" charges at these output facilities (vs. the estimate) can escalate quickly . . .

 Aggravation has to be nipped in the bud . . .